 Many colleges have Sunday visitation; however, if a weekday visit is needed, a junior or senior may be excused.
-At least 3 days prior to the absence, students must submit a note from a parent to the attendance office.
+At least three days prior to the absence, students must submit a note from a parent to the attendance office.
 The office will issue an Absence Convenience Form.
 This form must be signed by all teachers and returned to the attendance office 1 or 2 days before the intended visit.
-Upon return to school, a note from the college on letterhead with the date of the student's visit must be submitted.
 NO more than 3 college visit days will be approved for a student within a year.
 This policy will be strictly adhered to as we consider this opportunity as a privilege NOT a right.